AndyMc3000/ci-ms3-pool-club/README.md

 # 1. <a name="introduction-heading">Introduction</a> #

-The Cill na Martra Pool Club (hereafter called CPC) website is my Milestone 2 (MS3) project for the Diploma in Fullstack Software Development course at Code Institute.
-The underlying goal of the project is to meet and exceed the requirements laid out for the MS2 project by Code Institute.
-The high-level requirement of the MS2 project is to "..build a full-stack site that allows your users to manage a common dataset about a particular domain.
+The Cill na Martra Pool Club (hereafter called CPC) website is my Milestone 3 (MS3) project for the Diploma in Fullstack Software Development course at Code Institute.
+The underlying goal of the project is to meet and exceed the requirements laid out for the MS3 project by Code Institute.
+The high-level requirement of the MS3 project is to "..build a full-stack site that allows your users to manage a common dataset about a particular domain.
 Users make use of the site to share their own data with the community, and benefit from having convenient access to the data provided by all other members."

-This README refers to CPC as a fictional client of mine, where I have been hired to develop a website for CPC to meet certain criteria (see UX section below).
+This README refers to CPC as a fictional client of mine, where I have been hired to develop a website for CPC to meet certain criteria (see the User Experience Design section below).
+CPC is a small Pool Club with members based around a number of parishes close to Cill na Martra in Co.Cork, Ireland.
+Club members meet weekly at a number of local pubs to play pool.
+Membership numbers fluctuate between roughly 25 to 50 players.
+CPC runs a Pool League twice yearly.
+Members arrange to meet at a venue to play league matches, which comprise of playing the best out of 5 games format.
+A Referee must also be present at league matches.
+Any other member can referee a match.

+Managing members and pool league data was traditionally paper-based, and was a headache for those members who were 'voluntold' to manage that job.
+The club want a simple web-based application to make it easy for members to;
+* Manage a league table.
+* To allow members to get real-time match/league result information.
+* To allow members to easily get contact information for players for the purpose of scheduling matches.

 The principle languages used in the development of the site are; HTML5, CSS3, JavaScript, and Python.
 Other technologies include;
 * The Bootstrap front-end CSS framework.
 * The jQuery JavaScript library.
 * The Flask Python web framework.